 We’re going to dive straight into 7/8 time, but you can find more info on what a time signature is in our complete guide to meters.

-What is a 7/8 time signature?
+What is time signature 7/8?

 The time signature or meter 7/8 is shown in the music as a 7 above an 8.